hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

     from the checkout page.

-	-   **Enable Tokenization Test Mode –** Test Mode: if enabled, the module will use the HiPay Fullservice test platform.
+	-   **Enable Tokenization Test Mode –** Test Mode: if enabled, the module will use the HiPay Enterprise test platform.

 	-   **3-D Secure –** Allows the activation of 3-D Secure if the card has been enrolled.